In Kyiv there was a concert dedicated to the Day of King of Belgium

 Verily in this period, French composer Olivier Messiaen created his famous ‘Quatuor Pour La Fin Du Temps’ (Quartet at the end of Time) considered as apocalyptic vision of the artist created during his stay in German camp for soldiers in Silesia (1940-41).
 In this piece the composer tried to recreate his Christian belief and its eternal values using different ways of composition so as to transform the concept of eternity to music.

-The musical band ‘Het Collectief’ that for the first time is due to perform in Kiev and demonstrate pieces of these prominent composers was established in 1998 in Brussels.
+The musical band ‘Het Collectief’ that for the first time is due to perform in Kyiv and demonstrate pieces of these prominent composers was established in 1998 in Brussels.
 Its main team includes five musicians who create the unrepeatable sound reached by the combination of the stringed and wind instruments as well as piano.

 In Ukrainian capital the ensemble will perform in an extended number, particularly, Thomas Dieltjens, piano; Jonatan Foccuaert, double-bass; Martijn Vink, cello; Julien Hervé, clarinet; Wibert Aerts, violin; Vincent Happy, alto; Toon Fret, fluit; Lisbeth Devos, soprano.